20) Darrell Green, Washington Redskins

 18) Chuck Bednarik, Philadelphia Eagles

 “Concrete” Charlie Bednarik was the last regular two-way player, starring as a linebacker and center.
 He would often play virtually every minute of a game.
-Known for his hard hitting and sure tackling, Bednarik was an eight-time Pro Bowl selection and ten-time All-Pro.
-He led the Eagles to there last NFL Championship in 1960.
+Known for his hard-hitting and sure tackling, Bednarik was an eight-time Pro Bowl selection and ten-time All-Pro.
+He led the Eagles to their last NFL Championship in 1960.

 17) Emlen Tunnell, Giants/Packers

 When Tunnell ended his career, he was the career leader in interceptions with 79.
 Paul Krause later passed him with 81.
 Tunnell was a nine-time Pro Bowler and eight-time All-Pro award winner.
 He was the first African-American elected to the Pro Football Hall of Fame in 1967.

 16) Willie Lanier, Kansas City Chiefs

 Lanier was one of the greatest middle linebackers to ever play the game.
 Lanier was a tough, intense and durable player.
 He missed only five games in his career. lanier was known as a big-hitter and was a very smart player.
 Willie Lanier was an eight-time Pro Bowl and All-Pro selection.
 He was elected to the Pro Football Hall of Fame in 1986.